David Lee (basketball): San Antonio Spurs (2016–2017)

 On August 2, 2016, Lee signed with the San Antonio Spurs.
 He made his debut for the Spurs in their season opener on October 25, 2016, recording six points, six rebounds, and two assists in 11 minutes off the bench in a 129–100 win over his former team, the Golden State Warriors.
 On January 19, 2017, he grabbed a season-high 16 rebounds to go with 10 points in a 118–104 win over the Denver Nuggets.
 On March 1, 2017, he scored a season-high 18 points in a 100–99 win over the Indiana Pacers.
 A week later, on March 8, he tied his season high with another 18-point effort in a 114–104 win over the Sacramento Kings.
 On June 29, 2017, Lee was reported to have declined his player option, entering the free-agent market.

 On November 19, 2017, Lee announced his retirement.

 Television appearances

 In 2007 Lee appeared on the game show Family Feud, in an NBA Players vs Mothers week, to raise money for charity.
 On April 26, 2009, he appeared on NBC's Celebrity Apprentice.
 Lee made a cameo in an episode of the now-canceled series Lipstick Jungle, playing himself.
 He also made a cameo appearance in the 2009 movie When in Rome.
 He also appeared in a segment of the 2009 version of TV series The Electric Company.

 Personal life

 Lee is a Christian.
 In 2009, Lee, along with several other NBA players, joined the Hoops for St. Jude charity program benefiting the St. Jude Children's Research Hospital.

 Lee married Danish tennis player Caroline Wozniacki in June 2019.

-In June 2021, Lee and Wozniacki announced the birth of their daughter Olivia Lee-Wozniacki.
+In June 2021, Lee and Wozniacki announced the birth of their daughter Olivia Wozniacki-Lee.
 Their son James was born in October 2022.